Hypersurfaces passing through the Galois orbit of a point: Third method: inclusion-exclusion

-In conclusion, the probability that $H_{f_1}\cap \cdots\cap H_{f_k}$ has dimension greater than $n-k$ or has singular locus of dimension greater than $n-2k-1$ can be bounded above by adding the probabilities we obtained for each $j=0,\ldots,k-1$, resulting in the upper bound from the statement of the lemma. \end{proof}
+In conclusion, the probability that $H_{f_1}\cap \cdots\cap H_{f_k}$ is $k$-bad can be bounded above by adding the probabilities we obtained for each $j=0,\ldots,k-1$, resulting in the upper bound from the statement of the corollary. \end{proof}

 \begin{remark} Lemma~\ref{lem: U cap Hf} and Corollary~\ref{cor: singular bound} closely parallel \cite[Lemma 2.6]{BK12} and \cite[Corollary 2.7]{BK12}, respectively.
 In contrast, Bucur and Kedlaya \cite{BK12} obtained bounds in a considerably simplified form.
 These weaker bounds are sufficient for their purposes, as they were primarily interested in the asymptotics for large $d$.
 If we were to relax the bounds in a similar fashion, then we would obtain considerably worse bounds in Corollary \ref{cor:1 over d3} below, and checking the remaining exceptional cases would be computationally infeasible. \end{remark}